-Rural Remote - Services delivered in remote locations that take at least 80 miles round trip (from the closest provider location) to access the service, for members needing an average of more than 45.1 hours of supported living services per month, for adults if remote monitoring services will be provided concurrently with hourly supported living, or can be applied in any situation where monthly units would be cost prohibitive.
-There is no geographic adjustment and must be prior approved.
+Rural Remote -Services delivered in remote locations that involve a round trip of at least 80 miles (from the closest provider location) to access the service, for members needing an average of more than 45.1 hours of supported living services per month, for adults if remote monitoring services will be provided concurrently with hourly supported living, or can be applied in any situation where monthly units would be cost prohibitive.
+There is no geographic adjustment.
+Rural remote services must be prior approved.
 This service is not eligible for retainer payments.
+Rates include member transportation.